View courses in

 MET CS 665: Software Design and Patterns

 Software design principles, the object-oriented paradigm, unified modeling language; creational, structural, and behavioral design patterns; OO analysis and design; implementation of semester project.
 Laboratory course.
-Prereq: MET CS 341, MET CS 342, MET CS 520, or MET CS 521.
+Prereq: (MET CS 526 or MET CS 622) and one of the following (MET CS 341, MET CS 342, MET CS 520, or MET CS 521).
 Or instructor's consent.

 MET CS 669: Database Design and Implementation for Business